Biomedical Sciences

 Electives

-At least 10 credits of elective courses at the 500 or 800 level selected in consultation with the student's dissertation adviser and Ph.D. committee.10
+Students who do not choose an option will choose at least 8 credits of elective courses at the 500 or 800 level selected in consultation with the student's dissertation adviser and Ph.D. committee.8

 Each candidate for the Ph.D. degree must fulfill written and spoken English communication requirements that are satisfied by preparing written and oral reports describing the laboratory rotations during the first year.

-The first-year Fall curriculum provides the student an understanding of basic cellular processes through a core curriculum that includes two integrated three-credit courses: Advanced Molecular Genetics (BMS 503) and Cell and Systems Biology (BMS 502).
-These courses develop concepts related to genome structure and function, regulation of gene expression, regulation of energy supply and demand, cellular and subcellular structures, cell-to-cell signaling, and the organization and function of cells in multicellular systems.
+The first-year Fall curriculum provides the student an understanding of basic cellular processes through a core curriculum that includes two integrated courses: Advanced Molecular Genetics (BMS 503) and Cell and Systems Biology (BMS 502).
+These courses develop concepts related to genome structure and function, regulation of gene expression, cellular and subcellular structures, cell-to-cell signaling, and the organization and function of cells in multicellular systems.
 The Fall curriculum also includes the one-credit Art of Scientific Communication I (BMS 504) course that reinforces concepts developed in the integrated courses and aids students in the transition from textbooks to primary literature as a source of information.

 The first-year Spring curriculum offers an opportunity to explore one or more curricular paths that lead to entry into one of the Options or to design an individualized curricular path within the BMS Graduate Program.
-The Spring curriculum also includes the one-credit Art of Scientific Communication II (BMS 505) course that further develops the student's knowledge acquisition from the primary literature and assists improvement of presentation and writing skills necessary for subsequent journal clubs, literature-based courses, and scientific learning and discourse throughout their career.
+The Spring curriculum also includes two one-credit courses that discuss advanced concepts in protein biochemistry (Form and Function of Macromolecular Machines BMS 507) and cellular metabolism (Metabolism in Health and Disease BMS 508), as well as the one-credit Art of Scientific Communication II (BMS 505) course, which further develops the student's knowledge acquisition from the primary literature and assists improvement of presentation and writing skills necessary for subsequent journal clubs, literature-based courses, and scientific learning and discourse throughout their career.

 In addition, students complete at least three research rotations during the first year that expose them to the wide range of research interests of the Penn State Graduate Faculty from both basic and clinical science departments at the College of Medicine in Hershey.
 These rotations serve to inform the students with regard to choosing a dissertation adviser and Ph.D. committee.